jakk-er/Stealth-Shift/README.md

 # Stealth Shift

 ## Description
-Stealth Shift is a script designed to change the MAC address of a network interface, manage MAC address changes, and integrate with Anonsurf for enhanced anonymity.
+Stealth Shift is a Python script designed to change the MAC address of a network interface, manage MAC address changes, and interact with various VPN solutions, including Anonsurf, OpenVPN, and WireGuard, for enhanced anonymity.
 This tool provides the following functionalities:

-- Validate network interfaces
-- Generate and validate MAC addresses
+- **Network Interface Validation**: Check the status and validity of network interfaces.
-- Change the MAC address using `ifconfig` or `ip link`
+- **MAC Address Management**: Generate, validate, and change MAC addresses using `ioctl`, `ifconfig` or `ip link`.
-- Save and restore the primary MAC address
+- **Primary MAC Address Management**: Save and restore the primary MAC address.
-- Start and stop Anonsurf for traffic anonymization
+- **VPN Control**: Start and stop VPN connections for traffic anonymization.
-- Display the current status of the network interface
+- **Status Display**: View the current status of network interfaces.

 ## Installation

+### Prerequisites
+Ensure you have Python installed on your system.

 To use Stealth Shift, follow these steps: